 After months of visiting some of the best courses in the country, the Disc Golf Pro Tour finally hit the cream of the crop.

-Maple Hill is the best disc golf course in the world, and it also annually hosts one of the best and most exciting disc golf tournaments in existence, which has been known as the MVP Open since 2018.
-The top players in the land converged to tackle the legendary New England track from September 3-5, 2021.
+Maple Hill is the best disc golf course in the world, and it also annually hosts one of the most exciting disc golf tournaments in existence, which has been known as the MVP Open since 2018.
+In 2022, the top players in the land converged to tackle the legendary New England track from September 22-25.

 With its varied terrain, water hazards, plentiful woods, and diversity of fairway shapes and lengths, Maple Hill is designed to expose any weakness in a player's game, be it distance, accuracy, or touch.
 The winner always needs mental composure and all the shot shapes to take home a coveted win at the course.

 Learn more about the MVP Open at Maple Hill (click/tap any bullet point to jump to that info):

 - Scores & stats for the 2022 MVP Open disc golf tournament

 - Who won the 2022 MVP Open at Maple Hill disc golf tournament and who shared the podium